Hebilicious/authjs-nuxt/docs/getting-started.md

 Note that you can use whatever environment variables you want here, this is just an example.
 For `.env` and general environment variable usage with `runtimeConfig`, refer to the [Nuxt documentation](https://nuxt.com/docs/guide/going-further/runtime-config).

+For production, you *must* set a baseUrl that matches the url where your app is deployed.
+This will protect your users against `CSRF` attacks.

 ### Import errors